ls1intum/artemis-sdk/artemis-sdk/Setup.md

    -o /local \
    -c /local/openapi-generator-config.yaml

+3) Cherry pick commits after a newly generated code got committed.
+First tried patches but that didn't work out as I couldn't resolve conflicts nicely that way.
-3) manually check the following files for changes (TODO: think about using mustache template but not sure how to update them? for now use the patch and keep it updated!)
+(TODO: think about using mustache template but not sure how to update them?
+Maybe a different approach then cherry picking works?!)
+   491d246
+   bfe34ce
+   259719f

 * pom.xml: jakarta.annotation no scope provided necessary
 * ApiClient.java: MediaType JSON for MultiPart document
 * ApiClient.java: allow selfsigned certificates in customizeClientBuilder